Chizzy/pizzabot/Readme.md

 We should consider the following assumptions:

 * The input string has always the same format.
 That means that the string will always have a grid followed by a pair of positions x, y in parentheses.
 For instance, **"5x5 (1, 0) (4, 4) (2, 1)"**
 * If the input string is undefined or empty the app stops and a message is displayed.
+* If any of the houses has a coordinates greater than the given grid the will app stops and a message is displayed.

+### Alternative 3
+* If the input string is undefined or empty the app stops and a message is displayed.

 ***